-The DGPP Division's risk management team strives to find the best balance between risk tolerance and the ability of Desjardins and its employees to finance the Plan, to ensure it remains sustainable.
-The team's mission is to identify, assess and mitigate all risks, from interest rate fluctuations to increasing Plan members' longevity.
-The control measures, strategy adopted, actions taken, tracking indicators and corrective and mitigation measures associated with each risk are clearly defined and assessed on an ongoing basis.
+To ensure the Plan remains sustainable, the teams strive to find the best balance between risk tolerance and the ability of Desjardins and its employees to finance the Plan.
+In order to do so, all risks, from interest rate fluctuations to increasing Plan members' longevity, are identified, assessed and mitigated.
 Stress tests are performed to get more insight into the dynamics of assets and liabilities and their impact on the Plan.
+Control measures, the strategy adopted, actions taken, tracking indicators and corrective and mitigation measures associated with each risk are clearly defined and assessed on an ongoing basis.
 The action plans established for every risk are included in the DGPP's business plan, which puts risk management at the heart of all Plan initiatives.

 A diversified and resilient asset allocation strategy

 Assets are allocated dynamically and based on risk coverage.
-The allocation seeks to maximize the Plan's resiliency with as many economic scenarios as possible and to ensure cost-effective funding.
+The allocation aims to maximize the Plan's resiliency with as many economic scenarios as possible and to ensure cost-effective funding.

 A rigorous and forward-thinking investment plan

-The investment plan is a comprehensive, rigorous tool establishing a strategic vision and the key objectives for each asset class.
-It is used to guide investment decision-making.
+The investment plan helps establish the strategic vision and the key objectives for each asset class in order to guide investment decision-making.

 Optimized liability matching